nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 - `exit`

+### Viewing help : `help`

+Shows the URL to this help page, which will list all available commands.

+Format:

+- `help`

 ### Saving the data

-TruthTable data are saved in the hard disk automatically after any command that changes the data.
+TruthTable data is saved in the hard disk automatically after any command that changes the data.
 There is no need to save manually.

 ### Editing the data file

-TruthTable data are saved as a JSON file `[JAR file location]/data/truthtable.json`.
+TruthTable data is saved as a JSON file `[JAR file location]/data/addressbook.json`.
 Advanced users are welcome to update data directly by editing that data file.

 <div markdown="span" class="alert alert-warning">:exclamation: **Caution:**
-If your changes to the data file makes its format invalid, TruthTable will discard all data and start with an empty data file at the next run.
+If your changes to the data file makes its format invalid, TruthTable will discard all data and start with an empty data file on the next run.
 </div>

 ### Archiving data files `[coming in v2.0]`